Mangal Pandey: The Rising

-Mangal Pandey: The Rising (internationally known as The Rising: Ballad of Mangal Pandey) is a 2005 Indian historical biographical drama film based on the life of Mangal Pandey, an Indian soldier known for helping to spark the Indian Rebellion of 1857 (also known as The First War of Indian Independence).
+Mangal Pandey: The Rising (internationally known as The Rising: Ballad of Mangal Pandey) is a 2005 Indian bio-historical action drama film based on the life of Mangal Pandey, an Indian soldier known for helping to spark the Indian Rebellion of 1857 (also known as The First War of Indian Independence).

 It is directed by Ketan Mehta, produced by Bobby Bedi and with a screenplay by Farrukh Dhondy.
 The lead role is played by Aamir Khan, marking his comeback after he had gone into hiatus after Dil Chahta Hai (2001).

 It premiered in the Marché du Film section of the 2005 Cannes Film Festival.
-It was the fourth highest-grossing film of 2005.
+It was the fourth highest-grossing Indian film of 2005.